 Our spring cycle is currently full.
 Please register for Summer Reading Room or call us at 718-576-3228 if you are interested in fall 2019.
 Thank you!

 When children don’t practice their reading skills over the summer, they can fall behind again as they enter the new school year.
 READ 718’s Summer Reading Room is a 4-week program that offers students entering grades 3-6 the opportunity to practice fundamental reading skills, promote engagement in reading, and prevent “summer slide.”
 Each READer will work one-on-one with a trained volunteer during scheduled afternoons on Mondays, Tuesdays and/or Wednesdays.
 READers can come 1, 2, or 3 afternoons a week.

 SATURDAY READING ROOM

 The Saturday Reading Room is designed for 1st-3rd graders to practice their developing reading skills with a trained tutor in a relaxed and fun environment.
 Children come to READ 718 each Saturday for 8 weeks and work with a high school aged tutor on building fluency, comprehension, and reading stamina.
 Participants will also have the opportunity to play games that build sight word and spelling pattern knowledge.
 This program also provides the opportunity for high schoolers to serve their community in a meaningful and enjoyable way.

-Our fall session is FULL.
-Please fill out application for spring cycle.
+Please click on dates below to fill out application for spring cycle.

 ***Sessions take place at READ 718 from 11:00-12:00 on Saturdays.***